Jenna Bourne is an award-winning investigative reporter whose work has spurred change on the national and state level.

 She joined the 10News team in August 2019.

-A Florida native, she came here from WJAX/WFOX-TV in Jacksonville, where she was an investigative and general assignment reporter for four years.
+A Florida native, she came to Tampa Bay from WJAX/WFOX-TV in Jacksonville, where she was an investigative and general assignment reporter for four years.

 Six people went to jail after Jenna’s investigations in Jacksonville.

-Jenna’s undercover investigation into unlicensed cosmetic procedures caused Florida Dept. of Health to make statewide change.
+Jenna’s undercover investigation into unlicensed cosmetic procedures caused the Florida Dept. of Health to make statewide change.

 Before her two years in Greenville, Jenna was a multimedia journalist at WKBT-TV in La Crosse, Wisconsin from 2011 to 2013.
 While in La Crosse, her reporting on the deadly trend of heroin flooding the community won an Associated Press Award for Hard News and Northwest Broadcast News Association Awards of Merit for Investigative Reporting and Hard News.

 Jenna graduated summa cum laude from Northwestern University’s Medill School of Journalism with a concentration in Political Science in 2011.